Gentleman Ghost: The New 52

 In 2011, "The New 52" rebooted the DC universe.
-Gentleman Ghost is depicted as a human similar to his Earth-Two counterpart before a witch curses him and transforms him into a ghost.
+This version of Craddock was a philanderer and rake who drew the ire of a witch, who cursed him with his abilities but also an endless greed that compelled him to commit criminal acts.
+He believed the curse would be lifted once the witch died.
+It was not and he found himself to be immortal and having been turned into a ghost.

 DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-Gentleman Ghost joins Amanda Waller's Suicide Squad Black to fight Sebastian Faust after he steals several artifacts in A.R.G.U.S. storage.
+In the DC Rebirth relaunch, Gentleman Ghost joins Amanda Waller's Suicide Squad Black to fight Sebastian Faust after he steals several artifacts in A.R.G.U.S. storage.

-In "The New Golden Age", Gentleman Ghost obtains a special sphere to summon an army of zombies.
-He fights the Justice Society until Icicle unknowingly uses his ice attack on the sphere, which summons Surtur.
-Legionnaire borrows some of Hawkman's lifeforce and uses it to revive Gentleman Ghost, causing Surtur to explode and the zombies to disappear.
+In "The New Golden Age" storyline, Gentleman Ghost obtains a special sphere that he uses to summon an army of zombies.
+He fights the Justice Society until Icicle unknowingly attacks the sphere, which summons Surtur.
+Legionnaire borrows some of Hawkman's lifeforce and revives Gentleman Ghost, causing Surtur to explode and the zombies to disappear.

-In the "DC All In" initiative, Gentleman Ghost joins Scandal Savage's Injustice Society.
-Wotan dispatches Gentleman Ghost and Solomon Grundy to head to Hell and meet up with the Demons Three.
-Upon arrival, Gentleman Ghost and Solomon Grundy learn from the Demons Three that Hawkman was freed by Hawkgirl and Kid Eternity.
-While using Solomon Grundy to track a dead spirit, Gentleman Ghost summons his ghostly horse as they go looking for them.
-Gentleman Ghost, Solomon Grundy, and the Demons Three lure Hawkman and Hawkgirl into a trap.
-After Gentleman Ghost shoots Hawkgirl, Kid Eternity returns and harnesses Doctor Fate's magic to repel the attackers.
+In the "DC All In" initiative, Gentleman Ghost appears as a member of Scandal Savage's Injustice Society.
+Gentleman Ghost works with Solomon Grundy and the Demons Three to lure Hawkman and Hawkgirl into a trap.
+Kid Eternity harnesses Doctor Fate's magic to repel the attackers.

 Powers, abilities, and equipment

-The Gentleman Ghost of Earth-Two relies on various devices to simulate ghost-like capabilities for his criminal capers.
+The Gentleman Ghost of Earth-Two is a con man and thief who relies on various devices to simulate ghost-like capabilities for his criminal capers.

-Jim Craddock is a ghost who can become invisible and intangible, teleport, and freeze people with his touch.
+The modern Jim Craddock is a ghost who can become invisible and intangible, teleport, and freeze people with his touch.
+He is usually shown wearing the suit he was hanged in, along with a top hat and monocle.
 However, he is vulnerable to Nth Metal, which has anti-magic properties.